It's Rush Limbaugh, a highly trained broadcast specialist.

 You can read them every day in the Washington Post.

-Open the New York Times on Sunday, the Washington Post today, executive pay limitations, not just on TARP bailout companies, but all companies.
+Executive pay limitations, not just on TARP bailout companies, but all companies.

-Geitner wants to be able to take over any company that he wants to be able to take over.
+Geithner wants to be able to take over any company that he wants to be able to take over.

-The Barack Obama Take Freedom and Liberty Away from People Plan is out there and it's published in the newspapers every day.
+The Barack Obama Take Freedom and Liberty Away from People plan is out there and it's published in the newspapers every day.

 Mark Levin's book is also out, embracing liberty.

-Public sector versus private sector, collectivism versus the individual, liberty versus tyranny.
+There is an epic struggle that is underway, public sector versus private sector, collectivism versus the individual, liberty versus tyranny, good versus evil.

-Our country's mislabeled scholars, journalists, late-night funny guys, and Washingtonian wizards of smart spew a relentless stream of propaganda smearing the people who fight for liberty.
+Our country's mislabeled scholars, journalists, late-night funny guys, and Washingtonian wizards of SMART spew a relentless stream of propaganda smearing the people who fight for liberty.

 They label freedom fighters as the bad guys.